-BIOTECHNOLOGY INSTITUTE - The new BTI will open with its first cohort of 10th graders in the 2015-2016 school year.
+BIOTECHNOLOGY INSTITUTE - The new BTI opened its first cohort of 10th graders in the 2015-2016 school year.
 Local industry interest has been significant and influential in the establishment of this new three-year program.
 The Career and Technical Education sequence ultimately leads to a capstone class in industry-grade materials production.
-BTI teachers have been working all year with an industry steering committee to ensure the most up to date curriculum is taught.
+BTI teachers continually work with an industry steering committee to ensure the most up to date curriculum is taught.

-BUILD - BUILD is a grant-supported program which supports culturally diverse students interested in entrepreneurship as a connection with learning.
+BUILD - BUILD is a grant-supported program, which supports culturally diverse students interested in entrepreneurship as a connection with learning.
 Tutorial help, guidance, and connections are stressed.
 BUILD students take a 9th grade elective class and then participate after school at the BUILD site for 10th-12th grades.
 The goal of BUILD is to support students to succeed in school and go on to college.
 (2014-2015 year-only.)

 BUSINESS TECHNOLOGY ACADEMY - For more than 25 years, the BTA has been a California State Partnership Academy.
 Originally designed to assist At-Risk students graduate from high school, changes over the years in school demographics have significantly diminished the number of students at Carlmont who meet the state required demographic profile.
+Carlmont will no longer have a BTA after the 2015-2016 school year.